Tulips companion plants and what you should avoid

 Roses, known for their majestic blooms and garden beauty, grow in various soil conditions.
 Flourishing in loamy soil with a pH range between 6.0 and 7.0.
 Full sunlight and consistent moisture nurture their luxurious flowers and lush foliage.
 Roses provide invaluable benefits to neighboring plants by attracting pollinators, enhancing garden aesthetics, and promoting a sense of tranquility in the landscape.

-Planting these plants next to tulips have huge negative effects on the development of your plant.
+Planting these plants next to tulips has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your tulips.
 Because of these negative effects, we don’t recomment growing the plants below next to your tulips.

 Apple tree